Virgin Media O2 Logo in white

 The pods are designed to be placed wherever they’re needed.
 They fit into any normal three-pin socket in your home, so can go practically anywhere.
 However, they typically work best when they’re placed roughly halfway between your Virgin Media WiFi Hub and the ‘dead zone’ in your home.

-How fast is mesh technology?
+How fast is mesh WiFi?

 The speeds you’ll get will be determined by the type of broadband package you’ve selected.
-So, for example, if you’re getting download speeds of up to 1,130Mbps with Gigabit broadband, you can expect to reach around this sort of speed across your home with the help of mesh technology.
+So, for example, if you’re getting download speeds of up to 1,130Mbps with Gigabit broadband, you can expect to reach around this sort of speed across your home with the help of mesh WiFi.

 Find a broadband deal